CorinaCaraconcea/diversity_study/README.md

 --number-skills: Specifies the number of skills for DIAYN.
 Default: 10.
 --window-size: Specifies the window size for TrajectoryWindowCount.
 Default: 5.

+Singleton Env Arguments:
+--singleton-env: Specifies if the env is singleton (default env is procedurally-generated).
+If this flat is set to true, the code will additionally plot an state visitation heatmap and intrinsic reward heatmap.
+Default False

 ## Example of use